Sreevarshan-fin/Credit-Card-Campaign-Experimental-Design-and-A-B-Testing/README.md

 Based on the results, the campaign strategy can be **scaled for the 18–25 customer segment** with further optimization.

 ---

-# Tech Stack
+Tech Stack:

-Python
+Python (Pandas, NumPy, SciPy, Statsmodels)
-Pandas
-NumPy
-SciPy
-Statsmodels
 SQL
 Matplotlib / Seaborn
+Jupyter Notebook
+A/B Testing Framework

 ---